SwedishSubmarine/dotfiles/README.md

 * `overlay1` (brighter overlay color)

-On rare occasions I will also use these colors, they're way more specific to my current colorscheme catppuccin macchiato so they may be harder to adjust for other colorschemes.
+On rare occasions I will also use these colors, they're way more specific to my current colorscheme, _catppuccin macchiato_, so they may be harder to adjust for other colorschemes.
 * `base3` (tertiary background color, much darker, using for swaylock)
 * `surface1` (brighter surface color)